-Certain statements in this Annual Information Form ("AIF") constitute forward-looking statements.
+Certain statements in this Annual Information Form ("AIF") constitute forward-looking statements and forward-looking information as such terms are defined under applicable Canadian securities legislation (collectively, "forward-looking statements").
 These forward-looking statements are not guarantees of TAG Oil Ltd.'s ("TAG Oil" or the "Corporation") future operational or financial performance and are subject to risks and uncertainties.
 When used in this AIF, the words "may", "will", "should", "could", "would", "expect", "plan", "intend", "anticipate", "believe", "estimate", "predict", "propose", "objective", "capable", "potential" or "continue" and similar expressions, and statements related to matters that are not historical facts are intended to identify forward-looking statements.
-There statements involve known and unknown risks, uncertainties, assumptions and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
-No assurance can be given that these expectations will prove to be correct.
+These statements involve known and unknown risks, uncertainties, assumptions and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
+No assurance can be given that these assumptions and expectations will prove to be correct.
 Readers are cautioned not to place undue reliance on these statements, which speak only as of the date of this AIF.
 Forward-looking statements contained in or incorporated by reference in this AIF include, but are not limited to, statements with respect to:

-- performance characteristics of TAG Oil's major oil and gas property located in TAG Oil's 100% owned PMP 38156 (the "Cheal Permit"), 70% owned PEP 54877, and 50% owned PEP 54879 (the "Greater Cheal Permits") (collectively the "Cheal Oil and Gas Field"); - the expected infrastructure enhancements, exploration and development, drilling and optimization operations of TAG Oil's properties in the Taranaki, Canterbury, and East Coast Basins of New Zealand; - oil and natural gas production estimates and targets, including those at Cheal Oil and Gas Field and TAG Oil's 100% owned PMP 53803, and PEP 38748 (collectively, the "Sidewinder Permit"), including, without limitation, statements regarding BOE/d production capabilities; - capital expenditure programs and estimates relating to timing, cost and cash flow generation related to these programs; - projections of market prices and costs; - supply and demand for oil and natural gas; - expectations regarding the ability to raise capital and to continually add to reserves through acquisitions and development; - treatment under governmental regulatory regimes and tax laws; - the potential expansion of production at the Cheal Oil and Gas Field and Sidewinder Permit; - the potential to acquire new property in the Taranaki Basin; and - the Corporation's growth strategy, targets for future growth and projections of the results of such growth; - expectations with respect to future opportunities, including in respect of the Corporation's financial position, future funds and other financial results; and
+- the performance characteristics of TAG Oil's major oil and gas property located in TAG Oil's 100% owned PMP 38156 (Cheal) (the "Cheal Permit") and 70% owned PEP 54877 (Cheal East) (the "Cheal East Permit") (collectively, the "Cheal Oil and Gas Field"); - the expected drilling and optimization operations, and the results thereof, of TAG Oil's properties in the Taranaki Basin of New Zealand and Surat Basin of Australia; - TAG Oil's oil and natural gas production estimates and targets, including those at the Cheal Oil and Gas Field and TAG Oil's 100% owned PMP 53803 (Sidewinder) (the "Sidewinder Permit"), including, without limitation, statements regarding boe/d production capabilities; - TAG Oil's capital expenditure programs and the Corporation's estimates relating to timing, cost and cash flow generation associated with these programs; - projections of market prices and costs; - the supply and demand for oil and natural gas; - TAG Oil's expectations regarding its ability to raise capital and to continually add to reserves through acquisitions and development; - TAG Oil's treatment under governmental regulatory regimes and tax laws; - the potential expansion of production at the Cheal Oil and Gas Field and the Sidewinder Permit; - the potential to acquire new property in New Zealand and Australia; - expectations regarding the Corporation's permits, including expectations in respect of the grant and relinquishment of permits and the expiry date of permits; - the Corporation's growth strategy, targets for future growth and projections of the results of such growth, including expectations regarding reserve and production growth;

-• expectations regarding future aggregate operating, transportation, general, administrative and other expenses.
+- expectations with respect to future opportunities, including in respect of the Corporation's financial position, future funds and other financial results; and - TAG Oil's expectations regarding future aggregate operating, transportation, general, administrative and other expenses.